hmrc/income-tax-mtd-changelog/README.md

 #### Added

+The following endpoint has been created with no minimum tax year restriction:

+- Retrieve Late Accounting Date Rule Election

 The following endpoints have been added for tax years 2025-26 onwards:

 - Withdrawal of Late Accounting Date Rule Disapplication
-- Retrieve Late Accounting Date Rule Election
 - Disapply Late Accounting Date Rule

 #### CIS Deductions API